drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 {% gist drusellers/cda975d202e263dc7f6ee31c1d906404 ValidationPipeline.cs %}

 Just like Jimmy's example we have a way to apply validation logic in consistent manner with just a single location at play.
 One thing that is not directly obvious in my example is how we end up handling the _contravariant_ aspect of validation that Jimmy points out.
-For that, I'll have to break out into our more complex model of supporting dynamic message models and how to build more complex filters.
-Which again, will happen at the end.
+For that, we will have to dive into how GreenPipes does dynamic message dispatch which is really a blog post in its own right.
+You can see some of how it all works at the end in the filter creation at the end.

-An important item to note at this point is that when we throw the ValidationException it won't be caught by the sending code **UNLESS** it was `await`ed as this is heavily dependent on the TPL.
+An important item to note at this point is that when we throw the ValidationException it won't be caught by the sending code **UNLESS** it was `await`ed as GreenPipes heavily leverages the TPL and its patterns.

-If pass validation, we then call `next.Send(cxt)` other wise we throw our exception and stop processing.
+If the context passes validation, we then call `next.Send(cxt)` other wise we throw our exception and stop processing.

 ## Authorization